 The Company aspires to be a good corporate citizen through the effective provision of quality products and services, through the taxes it pays, the employment and training it provides its staff, and through the donations it makes to various charities.
 The Company is proudly an Australian manufacturer.

-This statement was approved for release by the Korvest Board on 24 July 2023 and is accurate and up to date as at 30 June 2023.
+This statement was approved for release by the Korvest Board on 26 July 2024 and is accurate as at 30 June 2024.